 - Despite their low oxalate content, cranberries, due to their acidic nature, are able to increase the amount of both oxalates and calcium in the urine, shooting up calcium oxalate concentrations.
 Individuals at risk of calcium oxalate kidney stone formation will most likely want to avoid cranberries for the above reasons.

 - In lab studies, cranberry juice has repeatedly been shown to inhibit the breakdown of Warfarin, an anticoagulant medication, by the detoxification enzyme family, CYP2C9.
-Consult your GP if you are on blood thinning
+Consult your GP if you are on blood thinning medications.

 - Excessive consumption of cranberry juice could cause gastrointestinal upset or diarrhea.